-A security vulnerability was discovered at GitHub this week that made it possible for an attacker to add new SSH keys to arbitrary GitHub user accounts.
-Although there was no known malicious activity using this exploit, they are taking the responsible step to email all their users that have SSH keys associated with their account to verify and approve them before they can be used to clone/pull/push repositories over SSH.
+A security vulnerability was discovered at GitHub back in 2012 that made it possible for an attacker to add new SSH keys to arbitrary GitHub user accounts.
+Although there was no known malicious activity using this exploit, they took the responsible step to email all their users that have SSH keys associated with their account to verify and approve them before they could be used to clone/pull/push repositories over SSH again.Continue reading GitHub SSH Public Key Fingerprint Checking

 I launched a new WordPress blog for a client a few months ago and have been watching as comment spammers find the site and do what they do best, leave spam.
 As the first few spam comments started coming in I would flag them then manually copy/paste the source IPs and URLs to the built-in WordPress “Comment Blacklist“.